-GO WHERE THE SNOW IS, NOT WHERE YOUR HOTEL IS, WHEN YOU HIRE A VOLKSWAGON VAN!
+GO WHERE THE SNOW IS, NOT WHERE YOUR HOTEL IS, WHEN YOU HIRE A VOLKSWAGEN VAN!

-Check out our Volkswagon Campers by clicking here.
+Check out our Luxury Custom Campers here and our Volkswagon Campers by clicking here.

 We offer 24hr rental periods, so no more checking in at 4pm and checking out at 10am.
 Pick up your campervan rental at 5pm, return it at 5pm.
 Want to pick it up at 8am and return it at 5pm, no problem – we do half day rentals too!